ylmrx/ludwig/README.md

 - live loop recording
 - features outside of current bitwig' OSC API
 - anything bloaty (if it's not easily implemented path/messaging, it doesn't belong here)
-- I'm planning to experiment with a bunch of GUI approaches in this project
 - the longer goal is a performance tool, this means :
   - no tiny screen support
   - no legacy support (touchosc is very fast and reliable on many stuff though)